DylanLawless/switzerlandomics.github.io/_technologies/quantbayes.md

 {: .table .table-hover}
 </div>

 Source code is available in the public repository.
 The R package quantbayes is available on CRAN and provides the same core model with optional visualisation tools.
+The release fork of the R package source can be on [GitHub](https://github.com/DylanLawless/src-quantbayes_package).

 ---